F-Zero: Anime

 Captain Falcon is one of the protagonists, and is shrouded in mystery.
 When not racing, he works at a bar that he owns under the name Bart (Burt in the 4Kids adaptation) Lemming.
 Later it is revealed that he is Andy Summer, Jody's brother, who supposedly died in the accident that revolved around Zoda (unbeknownst to the rest of the Mobile Task Force for the majority of the series).
 He fights constantly against Black Shadow and the Dark Million Organization, and often lends a hand to the Task Force.
 Towards the end of the series, "The Legend of Falcon" is told to Ryu by Dr. Stewart.
 According to the legend, Captain Falcon and Black Shadow are incarnations of light and dark, and in the manner of Yin and Yang, they cannot defeat each other on their own.
 Also, in the beginning of the Universe, after the Big Bang, six powerful objects called "Reactor Mights" were created, and the one who controls them all gains unimaginable power.
 It is also revealed that Ryu Suzaku is "The Savior" of the Universe and is destined to finally tip the scales in Falcon's favor.
 During the final battle, Falcon and Ryu team up to destroy Black Shadow's Dark Matter Reactor with their collected Reactor Mights.
 But before Captain Falcon fights with Black Shadow, Falcon tells Ryu that the name of "Captain Falcon" is a title given only to the best, that "only the one who can exceed Falcon can become Falcon".
 After telling this to Ryu, Falcon proceeds to fight Black Shadow ending in Black Shadow's defeat and Captain Falcon's sacrifice.
 Shortly after the battle, Ryu becomes the new Captain Falcon and driver of the Blue Falcon.

 The anime uses two pieces of theme music in the series; one opening theme and one ending theme.
 The opening theme is called "The Meaning of Truth" and is sung by Hiro-x.
-The ending theme is called "Resolution" and is sung by Ai Maeda.
-The video animation for each changes after the first thirty-nine episodes.
-The final episode did not air with an opening due to the opening theme being played during the final battle scene.
+The ending theme is called "Resolution" and is sung by AiM.
+The opening animation for each changes after the first thirty-nine episodes, while the opening animation adds the sound effects for the show's title card after the first four episodes.
+The final episode did not air with an opening due to the opening theme being played during the final battle's climax scene.